Bengie23/Platform.Challenge/USER.md

  ![alt text](./screenshots/user/image.png)

- **Purpose**
+#### Purpose of multiple namespaces

-The purpose for those namespaces rely on the requirement of a software company that allocates software developers in 3 cities: Quebec, Montreal and Mexico.
+The requirement of a software company that allocates software developers in 3 cities: Quebec, Montreal and Mexico.
 When a developer is hired, depending on their role, they will have access to different namespaces, this will be described next.
 #### How to create a new namespace?
 **Using kubectl command**